Tammy Wynette: 1967–1975: Breakthrough, "Stand by Your Man" and recordings with George Jones

-Wynette was among the country music's most commercially-successful and popular artists.
-She followed it with ten more singles that topped the Billboard country chart: "Singing My Song" (1969), "The Ways to Love a Man" (1969), "He Loves Me All the Way" (1970), "Run Woman Run" (1970), "Good Lovin' (Makes It Right)" (1971), "Bedtime Story" (1971), "My Man (Understands)" (1972), "'Til I Get It Right" (1972), "Kids Say the Darndest Things" (1973), and "Another Lonely Song" (1973).
+Wynette was among country music's most commercially successful and popular artists.
+She followed it with ten more singles that topped the 'US country chart: "Singing My Song" (1969), "The Ways to Love a Man" (1969), "He Loves Me All the Way" (1970), "Run Woman Run" (1970), "Good Lovin' (Makes It Right)" (1971), "Bedtime Story" (1971), "My Man (Understands)" (1972), "'Til I Get It Right" (1972), "Kids Say the Darndest Things" (1973), and "Another Lonely Song" (1973).
 Most of these songs followed similar themes about housewives attempting to keep their husbands happy or the effects that troubled marriages have on children.
 Additionally, Epic Records released a series of studio albums by Wynette during this period.
 Between 1969 and 1970 alone, Epic released six original albums.
 This included the 1969 gospel LP, Inspiration, and the 1970 holiday LP, Christmas with Tammy.
 Additional album projects featured her number one and top ten singles of the period.
-Of these LP's, Tammy's Touch (1970) topped the Billboard country albums chart.
+Of these LPs, Tammy's Touch (1970) topped the US country LP's chart.
 The Ways to Love a Man (1970), The First Lady (1971) and My Man (1972) reached the Billboard country top five.

 Jones and Wynette had been wanting to record together since they married.
-Although they started touring together in 1969, they could not record together until 1971 when Jones was released from his previous contract.
+Although they started touring together in 1969, they could not record together until 1971, when Jones was released from his previous contract.
 Their first single was a remake of Jones's solo release, "Take Me".
-In 1971, it climbed to number nine on the Billboard country chart and number 12 on the RPM country chart.
+In 1971, it climbed to number nine on the US country chart and number 12 on the Canadian country chart.
 Their first studio LP, We Go Together (1971), reached the top five of the Billboard country albums chart.
-Their 1972 single, "The Ceremony", was also a top ten single in the United States and Canada.
+Their 1972 single, "The Ceremony", was also a top ten single in the US and Canada.
 Altogether, Epic label issued seven studio albums of Jones and Wynette duets.
 The pair were considered among country music's most successful and well-known duet partnerships.
 Touring as a packaged duo, they were often referred to as the "President and First Lady".
 Their tour bus was labeled "Mr. and Mrs. Country Music".